vitorio/phaxio-fax-send/README.md

 Uploaded faxes are stored in Glitch's `/tmp` storage, which is deleted soon after the application spins down.
 Uploaded faxes are given temporary, generated filenames.

 The uploaded faxes are submitted directly to Phaxio and cannot be requested externally.
-Phaxio is set to not store sent faxes, although metadata about the send may be kept indefinitely (TODO: email Phaxio about this).
+Phaxio is set to not store sent faxes, although metadata about the send is kept indefinitely.

 # Alternatives